 Update to Early Warning Report In Respect of Facedrive Inc.

-TORONTO, Sept.
-30, 2021 /CNW/ - Mr. Sayan Navaratnam (the "Acquiror" or "Mr. Navaratnam") announced the sale (the "Sale") of a total of 2,367,500 common shares ("Shares") in the capital of Facedrive Inc. (the "Issuer") that were directly owned by and registered in the name of Malar Group Inc., a company owned and controlled by Mr. Navaratnam.
+TORONTO, Oct.
+7, 2021 /CNW/ - Mr. Sayan Navaratnam (the "Acquiror" or "Mr. Navaratnam") announced the sale (the "Sale") of a total of 2,475,400 common shares ("Shares") in the capital of Facedrive Inc. (the "Issuer") that were directly owned by and registered in the name of Malar Group Inc., a company owned and controlled by Mr. Navaratnam.
 The Sale was done through the facilities of the TSX Venture Exchange and/or alternative Canadian trading systems or marketplaces.
 Mr. Navaratnam's investment dealer was responsible for the specific execution and order processing of the transactions in accordance with the applicable marketplace rules.
-The Sale was completed over the period of three days; specifically:
+The Sale was completed over the period of five days; specifically:

 |